What is an Absolute Reference in Excel?

 - Step 1: Type equal (=) sign in cell C5 and apply the formula =B5*C2.
-As soon as you give reference to the cell C2 type F4 once.
+As soon as you give reference to the cell C2, press the F4 key one time.

 This would do the conversion for the first USD value.

 - Now drag and drop the formula to the remaining cells.

 Look at the dollar symbol for the cell C2 ($C2$), which means the cell C2 is absolutely referred.
 If you copy-paste the cell C5 to the below cell, it will not change.
 Only B5 will change to B6, not the C2.

 However, in Relative References, all the cells keep changing, but in Absolute Reference in excel, whichever the cells locked with the dollar, the symbol will not change.

 Now let us look at the absolute cell reference example of absolute along with mixed referencesMixed ReferencesA mixed reference is a type of cell reference that differs from absolute and relative cell reference.
 In the mixed cell reference, we only refer to the column of the cell or the row of the cell..
-Below is the sales data across months for 5 salespeople in the organization.
+Below is the sales data across months for five salespeople in the organization.
 They sold multiple times in a month.

 Now we need to calculate the consolidated summary sales for all the five sales managers in the organization.